And the Anime is...

 .
 Out of all the versions I have seen this one by far is the most faithful to the original novel by Dumas with a few changes but with three major changes.
 The first change consisted of with the changing of the POV as the tale was from the Count's perspective in the novel, now it's from Albert de Moncerf's POV, the second change is the certain individual the Count meets in the Chateau d'If before becoming the Count and the final change was the ending of the story NO SPOILERS both the novel and anime have bittersweet endings but both are of a different kind of bittersweet ending.
 The changes work in some cases and they develop the characters in interesting and compelling ways, but being That Gal I'm more of a Stay True to Form type, but overall it worked.
 And from this perspective it shows the audience what the Count's revenge had in store for not just the three individuals he sought revenge on, but how his choice to pursue it impacted the rest of their families, something that was shown and brought up in the Dumas novel but far more expanded in the Anime.

 2. The Count.
 As he is the titular character I had high expectations for his portrayal.
-However, unlike the novel where it told from the Count's POV it is instead told from Albert's POV who was semi-major character in the Dumas novel, this instead shows the different sides of the Count, from the charming aristocratic mask, to compelling anti-hero and also the dark villainous antagonist.
+However, unlike the novel where it was told from the Count's POV, now its instead told from Albert's POV who was semi-major character in the Dumas novel.
+This change in POV shows the different sides of the Count, from the charming aristocratic mask, to compelling anti-hero and also the dark villainous antagonist.
 In my opinion the Count couldn't have been portrayed any better and fulfills my expectations perfectly for him, he is complex, cunning, charming and everything that I expected to find within the character of the Count.

 So all in all it was a great anime, and now definitely one of my favorites next to Code Geass: Lelouch of the Rebellion